-The accommodation period for graduate students runs from 10 am on 1 October to 30 June.
-Summer residence is normally granted to most students for a period of up to 30 August on application.
-Information regarding the application procedure is sent out by the Home Bursar during Trinity Term.
-Graduate students who do not vacate and empty their room by the specified time will be charged at the prevailing conference rate for the days when they were not expected to be resident.
+There are two options for accommodation periods for graduate students: 39 week licences run from 10 am on 1 October to 10 am on 30 June and 48 week licences run from 10am 1 October to 10am 31 August.
+If a student opts for a 39 week licence and wishes to extend, summer residence for 39 week licences is normally granted to most students for a period of up to 31 August on application.
+Information regarding the application procedure is sent out by the Assistant Home Bursar during Trinity Term.
+Graduate students who do not vacate and empty their room by the specified time will be charged at the prevailing conference rate for the days when they were not expected to be in residence.